readyready15728/misc/stardew-valley-notes.md

 * The Old Mariner sells the Mermaid's Pendant, vital to marriage.
 * Extra friendship levels appear after marriage.
 * Once ten hearts of friendship are attained they never go down.
-* Apparently children are possible?
+* Apparently children are possible.
 * "For processing animal products, I suggest putting them in the building with the relevant animals.
 So, put your cheese presses in your barn, put your mayo-makers in the coop.
 If you have 1 per animal then you can just pick up